nextgenusfs/mpmsub/docs/guide/jobs.md

 # Adding Jobs

-mpmsub provides three flexible interfaces for creating and managing jobs, allowing you to choose the approach that best fits your coding style and requirements.
+mpmsub provides multiple flexible interfaces for creating and managing jobs, including support for subprocess pipelines and output redirection.
+Choose the approach that best fits your coding style and requirements.

 ## Job Interfaces Overview